-Fairbanks Lodge No. 1392, Loyal Order of the Moose (Lodge), brought an action for inverse condemnation against the state to recover compensation for a parcel of land located in Tract A of the original Fairbanks townsite used by the state in a 1974 highway project.
+Fairbanks Lodge No. 1392, Loval Order of the Moose (Lodge), brought an action for inverse condemnation against the state to recover compensation for a parcel of land located in Tract A of the original Fairbanks townsite used by the state in a 1974 highway project.
 The state claimed that the land in question had been dedicated to public use in 1957 by two plat maps recorded in November of that year, and thus no compensation needed to be paid.
 The Lodge moved for partial summary judgment on the issue of the legal effect of one of those plats.
 The motion was granted, leading to the entry of a stipulated judgment against the state, which reserved its right to appeal the court's ruling.
 This appeal followed.

-The Lodge's predecessor in interest to Tract A was Independent Lumber, Inc. Charles Ellis, president of Independent Lumber in 1957, testified that he and two other Fairbanks entrepreneurs planned to subdivide the tract into building lots.
+The Lodge's predecessor in interest to Tract A was Independent Lumber, Inc. Charles Ellis, president of Independent Lumber in 1957, testified that he and two other Fairbanks entrepreseurs planned to subdivide the tract into building lots.
 The developers were unable to obtain financing, however, and as a result the plan was abandoned a year later.

 Before the plan was dropped, two plat maps were filed with the Fairbanks District Recorder's Office concerning Tract A and an adjacent block of land also owned by Independent Lumber.
 One of these, Document No. 176266, is a map of Tract A and the adjacent block, which divides Tract A and the block into lots and shows the location of proposed streets.
-A boxed caption in the lower right hand corner of the document states "Subdivision of a Portion-Tract A." Above this box is what purports to be a grant to the City of Fairbanks of an easement for sewer lines on "that portion of Tract A... shown on this plat as being part of the streets and rights-of-way of this proposed subdivision of a portion of Tract A." 1
+A boxed raption in the lower right hand corner of the document states "Subdivision of a Portion-Tract A." Above this box is what purports to be a grant to the City of Fairbanks of an easement for sewer lines on "that portion of Tract A..., shown on this plat as being

-1. The second plat map filed with the recorder's office was Document No. 176267.
-It is a map of the blocks adjacent to Tract A. which shows planned lots and streets.
-The boxed caption states, "RESUBDIVISION LOTS 9, 10, 11 & 12, Blk.
-107 and Tract A Lot 22, Blk.
-90. PROPOSED DEDICATION OF EIGHTH AVENUE AND EXTENSION OF TENTH AVENUE" Document No. 176267 bears a formal statement
+The second plat map filed with the recorder's office was Document No. 176267.
+It is a map of the blocks adjacent to Tract A, which shows planned lots and streets.
+The boxed caption states.
+"RESUBDIVISION LOTS 9, 10, 11 & 12, Bik, 107 and Tract A Lot 22, Bik, 90, PRO-POSED DEDICATION OF EIGHTH AVENUE AND EXTENSION OF TENTH AVENUE Document No. 176267 bears a formal statement part of the streets and rights-of-way of this proposed subdivision of a portion of Tract A{}^{+1}